MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/stack-class.md

 ### <a name="parameters"></a>Parametreler

-`right` Oluşturulan yığın kopyasını olmasını olduğu kapsayıcı.
+*doğru* oluşturulmuş yığın olduğu kopyası olacak kapsayıcı.

 ### <a name="example"></a>Örnek